Tdr13/TUDelft-CSE1105-OOPProject/README.md

 ## Description of project

-Talio is a project developed during the course CSE1105 - Object Oriented Programming Project by OOPP Team 62 composed by the memebers presented in the next section.
+Talio is a project developed during the course CSE1105 - Object Oriented Programming Project offered by Technical Univeristy of Delft by OOPP Team 62 (class of 2023)  composed by the developers presented in the next section.
 Talio is a task management app that allows the users to organize and prioritise their tasks in different boards and lists.
 It provides support for costumisation, keyboards shortcuts, protected boards, multi-user access, synchronization and admin management.

 ## Group members